MarekDanco/symmetrybreaking/README.md

 By default, symmetries are broken using canonizing sets as described in [2, 3].

-You can choose to break symmetries partially using all transpositions with `-t` or use all possible permutations with `-p` for complete symmetry breaking (infeasible for larger values of `n`).
+You can choose to break symmetries partially using all transpositions with `-t` or you can use all possible permutations with `-p`&nbsp;for complete symmetry breaking (infeasible for larger values of `n`).

 ## Approximate model counting